AWF Briefs US Congress on System Gaps and Emerging Crimes

 Wamukoya continued: “AWF is working to build law enforcement officers’ capacity to conduct wildlife cybercrime investigations.
 Our programs assist law enforcers in undertaking retrospective investigations – for example, by using data analysis tools to analyze information stored on mobile devices.
 Law enforcers can connect the dots in the IWT chain and hopefully track down and arrest the kingpins more rapidly and efficiently.”

-For more information about AWF participation in the ICCF briefing, and ongoing efforts to inform US policy efforts to mitigate IWT, contact Patrick Mitchell of AWF in Washington, D.C. at firstname.lastname@example.org or (202) 991-7508 or Nashipae Orumoy of AWF in Nairobi, Kenya at Norumoy@awf.org or +254 701864021.
+MEDIA CONTACT: For more information about AWF's participation in the ICCF briefing, and ongoing efforts to inform US policy efforts to mitigate IWT, contact Patrick Mitchell of AWF in Washington, D.C. at PMitchell@awf.org or (202) 991-7508 or Nashipae Orumoy of AWF in Nairobi, Kenya at NOrumoy@awf.org or +254 701 864021.